astrada/google-drive-ocamlfuse/doc/How-to-install-from-source-on-Debian-Jessie.md

     . /home/*user*/.opam/opam-init/init.sh > /dev/null 2> /dev/null || true

 *Note*: if you are using `root` to install opam, init script will be located in `/root/.opam/opam-init/init.sh`, and you will need to `chmod +x` it, because otherwise you will get a permission denied error.

+*Note (from BS):* google-drive-ocamlfuse wasn't present for me.
+I found I needed to create a link to the binary. e.g. ln -s ~/.opam/<version>/bin/google-drive-ocamlfuse /usr/local/bin/google-drive-ocamlfuse.
+In my case, at the time, it was: ln -s ~/.opam/4.02.1/bin/google-drive-ocamlfuse google-drive-ocamlfuse